kelleyma49/PSFzf/README.md

 PSFzf has not been tested under Linux.

 # Installation
 PSFzf is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSFzf).
-PSReadline should be imported before PSFzf as PSFzf registers <kbd>CTRL+T</kbd> as a PSReadline key handler.
+PSReadline should be imported before PSFzf as PSFzf registers PSReadline key handlers listed in the [PSReadline integration section](https://github.com/kelleyma49/PSFzf#psreadline-integration).

 [`Invoke-FuzzyFasd`](docs/Invoke-FuzzyFasd.md) requires [Fasdr] (https://github.com/kelleyma49/fasdr) to be previously installed under Windows.
 Other platforms require [Fasd](https://github.com/clvv/fasd) to be installed.